bonsai-rx/docs/worksheets/state-machines.md

 - Insert a `Sink` operator and set its `Name` property to `StimOn`.
 - Double-click on the `Sink` node to open up its internal specification.

+> [!Note]
-**Note**: The `Sink` operator allows you to specify arbitrary processing side-effects without affecting the original flow of events.
+> The `Sink` operator allows you to specify arbitrary processing side-effects without affecting the original flow of events.
 It is often used to trigger and control stimulus presentation in response to events in the task.
 Inside the nested specification, `Source1` represents input events arriving at the sink.
 In the specific case of `Sink` operators, the `WorkflowOutput` node can be safely ignored.
-{: .notice--info}

 **`StimOn`**:
 ![Stimulus LED control](~/images/statemachine-stimulus-led.svg)
-{: .notice--info}

 - Insert a `Boolean` operator following `Source1` and set its `Value` property to `True`.
 - Find and right-click the `Led` subject in the toolbox and select the option `Multicast`.
 - Run the workflow a couple of times and verify that the sequence of events is progressing correctly.

+> [!Note]
-**Note:** Opening a new connection to the Arduino can take several seconds due to the way the Firmata protocol is implemented.
+> Opening a new connection to the Arduino can take several seconds due to the way the Firmata protocol is implemented.
 This may introduce a slight delay in starting the task.
 This delay is only present at the start of execution and will not affect the behavior of the state machine.
-{: .notice--info}

 ![Repeat stimulus presentation](~/images/statemachine-stimulus-repeat.svg)